accelazh/accelazh.github.io/_posts/2015-10-15-How-Opensource-Make-Money.md

 Here is the how-opensource-make-monkey list I've summarized

+### Offload Common Parts and Focus on Differentiators

+To develop a complete product to customer, a company usually has to build common parts that have no differents from her competitors and parts that are differentiators of her business.
+The company may opensource the first part, or leverage the community, to offload the burden.
+With opensource, she can focus more on the second part, which brings differentiators to her business.

+Examples are

+  * Well, many companies use opensource library or tools when developing their products
+  * IBM Bluemix combines opensource Openstack & CloudFoundry (which is common parts), and its proprietary technologies (the differentiators) to be the product
+    * Many companies also do this: package popular opensource platforms and sell the "improve" version

 ### To Sell Complementary Products

 Product A and product B are complementary if when people buy A, they would need B for it to work.
 This is very common when companies sell products.
 A strategy is to opensource A, making it free, but charge a fee for B. The growth of A gives more space for B. Also A has the chance to take the precedence in the market because it is free.